-Comparative Issues in Criminal Justice Administration (2 credits)
+Comparative Criminal Justice (2 credits)

 This course will explore a number of critical issues that confront the criminal justice system of both South Africa and the United States.
 Specially, we will look at prison overcrowding, plea bargaining, the death penalty, the delivery of indigent defense services and sentencing policies.
 Not surprising, the legal system of each country faces common problems as each country struggles to provide fair and efficient procedures for coping with ever-increasing numbers of criminal cases.
 The course will examine the extent to which various factors including the structure of each system, history, culture, institutional developments and legal norms influence the systems handling of these issues.

 Readings, lectures, videos and field trips in the Cape Town area will provide students from both countries a keen appreciation for the interplay between theory and practice in both systems.
 The Faculty will draw upon their experiences in their respective systems to highlight the similarities and differences in the administration of justice in each country.
 Students will gain a better understanding of the strengths and weaknesses of each system and of the difficulty of achieving meaningful reform in either country.

 Bioethics (2 credits)

 Dean Paul Litton (University of Missouri School of Law) / Professor Karin van Marle

 This course provides students with an introduction to legal topics in bioethics and law.
 It further provides students with a platform to reflect upon and resolve ethical, social, and legal issues that arise in biomedicine and biomedical research, while examining the four principles of autonomy, justice, beneficence and non-maleficence that often arise in bioethics issues.